araddon/m2go/README.rst

 Requires mongrel2, and a configured mongrel2 website.

-Currently built against go-weekly   weekly-2011-11-18
+Currently built against go-tip   weekly-2012-02-24

 Uses a custom version of Web.go (see github) until patches make it in.